Lucas-Ariel-Penalva/Basic-String-Manipulation-JS/README.md

-# Essential String manipulation techniques
+# String manipulation techniques

+&nbsp;

 ### 1) Creating a Dictionary with character counts